ISLA responds as EU shareholder rights bill touches on sec lending

 institutions – the Council, Parliament and Commission

-– agreed the final text of the revised
+– agreed the final text of the revised Shareholder

-EU’s Shareholder Rights Directive (SRD) after
+Rights Directive (SRD) after years of wrangling.

 Votes on executive pay, transparency obligations for proxy